 3.1.
-The PostgreSQL user account
+The PostgreSQL User Account

-As with any other server daemon that is connected to the world at large, it is advisable to run PostgreSQL under a separate user account.
-This user account should only own the data itself that is being managed by the server, and should not be shared with other daemons.
-(Thus, using the user "nobody" is a bad idea.)
-It is not advisable to install the executables as owned by this user account because that runs the risk of user-defined functions gone astray or any other exploits compromising the executable programs.
+As with any other server daemon that is connected to outside world, it is advisable to run PostgreSQL under a separate user account.
+This user account should only own the data that is managed by the server, and should not be shared with other daemons.
+(For example, using the user "nobody" is a bad idea.)
+It is not advisable to install executables owned by this user because compromised systems could then modify their own binaries.

-To add a user account to your system, look for a command useradd or adduser.
-The user name postgres is often used but by no means required.
+To add a Unix user account to your system, look for a command useradd or adduser.
+The user name postgres is often used but is by no means required.

 3.2.
-Creating a database cluster
+Creating a Database Cluster

 Before you can do anything, you must initialize a database storage area on disk.
 We call this a database cluster.
-(SQL speaks of a catalog cluster instead.)
-A database cluster is a collection of databases that will be accessible through a single instance of a running database server.
-After initialization, a database cluster will contain one database named template1.
+(SQL uses the term catalog cluster instead.)
+A database cluster is a collection of databases is accessible by a single instance of a running database server.
+After initialization, a database cluster will contain a database named template1.
 As the name suggests, this will be used as a template for subsequently created databases; it should not be used for actual work.
+(See Chapter 5 for information about creating databases.)